jbates35/algtraining/11_linked_lists/201_reverseList/README.md

 Now displaying list again:
 9 5 2 3 1
 ```
+If looking through the code, you'll notice that, as usual, the recursive solution is much more elegant than the iterative one.

 Another note: If looking through code, the functions of interest are
 ```c